 Immediately upon calculating the Per Candidate Available Disbursement Limit, the Executive Director shall inform the Controller of the initial determination of the Per Candidate Available Disbursement Limit.
-Thereafter, the Executive Director shall immediately inform the Controller of any subsequent changes in the Per Candidate Available Disbursement Limit due to a determination that a candidate has not qualified to receive public financing.
+Thereafter, the Executive Director shall immediately inform the Controller of any subsequent changes in the Per Candidate Available Disbursement Limit due to a determination that a eandidate has not qualified to receive public financing.

-1 (e) SUBMISSION OF CLAIMS FOR PUBLIC FUNDS.
-The Ethics Commission shall 2 determine the information needed to submit a claim for payment of public funds.
-The Executive 3 Director shall certify each request for payment of public funds within four business calendar days of 4 the request, except that within 14 calendar days before the election, when the certification of a request 5 for public funds shall be made within two business days48 hours of the request.
-Any submission of 6 a claim for public funds must include a minimum of \$5,000 of matching contributions; provided that in 7 the 14 calendar days preceding an election, a claim must include a minimum of \$1,000 of matching 8 contributions.
-All claims for public funds must be submitted no later than 5:00 P.M. on the 30th day 9 following the date of the election.
-10 (f) DEPOSIT IN CAMPAIGN CONTRIBUTION TRUST ACCOUNT.
-Candidates must 11 deposit all payments received from the Mayoral Election Campaign Fund in the candidate's Campaign 12 Contribution Trust Account.
-13 14 SEC.
-1.146 - TERMINATION OF PAYMENTS.
-15 The Controller shall terminate all payments to a candidate who is otherwise eligible to receive 16 public financing if the candidate: 17 (a) withdraws or fails to qualify to have his or her name printed on the ballot for the 18 election for which the candidate applied for public financing; 19 (b) fails to comply with the conditions specified in Section 1.140 of this Chapter if a 20 candidate for the Board of Supervisors or Section 1.140.5 if a candidate for Mayor; or 21 (c) knowingly or willfully fails to comply with any of the reporting requirements imposed by 22 this Chapter or the Political Reform Act, California Government Code Section 81000, et seq.
-23 24 25 SUPERVISORS MIRKARIMI, MAXWELL, AMMIANO, DALY, MCGOLDRICK BOARD OF SUPERVISORS Page 37 1/26/2006 n:\ethics\as2005\0600054\00354243.doc
+(cf) SUBMISSION OF CLAIMS FOR PUBLIC FUNDS.
+The Ethics Commission shall determine the information needed to submit a claim for payment of public funds.
+The Executive Director shall certify each request for payment of public funds within four business days of the request, except that within 14 calendar days before the election, when the certification of a request for public funds shall be made within two business days of the request.
+Any submission of a claim for public funds must include a minimum of \$5,000.00 of matching contributions; provided that in the 14 calendar days preceding an election, a claim must include a minimum of \$1,000.00 of matching contributions.
+All claims for public funds must be submitted no later than 5:00 p.m. on the 30th day following the date of the election.

+(f) DEPOSIT IN CAMPAIGN CONTRIBUTION TRUST ACCOUNT.
+Candidates must deposit all payments received from the Mayoral Election Campaign Fund in the candidate's Campaign Contribution Trust Account.

-APPROVED AS TO FORM: DENNIS J. HERRERA, City Attorney By: CHAD A. JACOBS Deputy City Attorney
+APPROVED AS TO FORM: DENNIS J. HERRERA, City Attorney

+By:

+ANDREW SHEN Deputy City Attorney